telerik/blazor-docs/components/autocomplete/events.md

 ## OnItemRender

-The `OnItemRender` event fires when each item in the collection passed to the `Data` parameter of the AutoComplete renders.
+The `OnItemRender` event fires when each item in the AutoComplete dropdown renders.

 The event handler receives as an argument an `AutoCompleteItemRenderEventArgs<TItem>` object that contains: